mdfarragher/TAI/MulticlassClassification/DigitRecognition/README.md

 Let's get started building our multiclass classification pipeline.

-Start by cloning the completed California Housing pipeline.
+Start by cloning the completed Cleveland Medical pipeline.
 Name the copy mnist-pipeline.

 In the pipeline designer, delete the heart disease dataset and replace it with the two MNIST training and testing datasets.